jaraco/cssutils/README.txt

     **TODO AND NOT USED YET!**
     - FEATURE: Implemented css.CSSValue

+0.9.2a2
+    - API CHANGE (minor): _Property.value is DEPRECATED, use Property.cssValue.cssText i nstead, _Property was defined as private anyway so should not have been used directly

 0.9.2a1
     - FEATURE: Partly Implemented css.CSS2Properties so you can now use::